libertyernie/CrosspostSharp/README.md

 * Tags
   * Include the tags from the original site (as shown above)
   * Additional tags to include (default: #art)
-  * A unique tag to add so ArtSync can find this post later
 * Footer template (HTML)
   * URL - any appearance of {URL} will be replaced with this text
 * Post to Tumblr button